robloxscripter3/Roblox-Injector/README.md

 # Roblox-Injector
-This is for roblox script injecting
+This is for roblox script injecting.

+TO INSTALL:
+Click code, then download ZIP.
+Extract it and run the executable